We’ve put together a list of cover letter tips, including:

 As the sales manager for Xtreme Ltd., I’ve created and implemented strategies that have increased revenue by £50,000 and grown our clientele by 23% within 2 years.
 I’d like to replicate this success at BuyGoods Ltd.

-6. Remember to highlight your transferable skills
+7. Highlight your transferable skills

 Impressive transferable skills include: